Justification of Red List Category

 Trend justification

 On Saipan, it occurs in thicket-meadow mosaics, forest edge, reed-marshes and forest openings (Craig 1996).
-A recent study on Saipan found nests in upland introduced Leucaena leucocephala forest, a native mangrove wetland and a native reed wetland (Mosher and Fancy 2002).
+A study on Saipan found nests in upland introduced Leucaena leucocephala forest, a native mangrove wetland and a native reed wetland (Mosher and Fancy 2002).
 On Alamagan, it inhabits open forest with brushy understorey and wooded ravine forest adjacent to open grasslands (Engbring et al. 1982, Reichel et al. 1992, USFWS 1998).

 Conservation and Research Actions Underway